NiteshSindhu/GREEK/readme.md

 - There is login and logout functionality.
 - Elegant navbar for easy navigation between pages and categories.
-- Customers can view the Excercise list of a particular category.
+- Customers can view the Products list of a particular category.

 ## Screenshots